-In the Corporation's balance sheet, an investment in an associate is stated at cost less impairment losses, if any.
+In the Corporation's statement of financial position, an investment in an associate is stated at cost less impairment losses, if any.

-The results of the associates are included in the Corporation's statement of comprehensive income to the extent of dividends received and receivable, providing the dividend is in respect of a period ending on or before the Corporation's financial year end and the Corporation's right to receive the dividend is established before the balance sheet date.
+The results of the associates are included in the Corporation's statement of comprehensive income to the extent of dividends received and receivable, providing the dividend is in respect of a period ending on or before the Corporation's financial year end and the Corporation's right to receive the dividend is established before the end of the reporting period.